Jeff-Brausam/Intro-to-computer-science/README.md

 #### Bubble Sort

-The bubble sort algorithm does this: Go through each number individually in a list, and assess whether or not the number on the left is bigger or smaller, if it is bigger the two numbers switch place.
+The bubble sort algorithm does this: Go through each number individually in a list, and assess whether or not the number on the left is bigger or smaller, if it is bigger the two numbers switch places.

 This algorithm is really never used, if ever in the real world.